wagenrace/license_scanner/README.md

 [X] drop setuptools as requirements
 [ ] Support SPDX logic
-[X] Add support all licenses in top 1000 most downloaded packages [ ] Add integration tests for python 3.10 till 3.14 for windows and linux (maybe mac) [ ] fill in missing metadata of package itself
+[X] Add support all licenses in top 1000 most downloaded packages [X] Add integration tests for python 3.8 till 3.14 for Linux [ ] Add integration tests for python 3.8 till 3.14 for windows (maybe mac) [ ] fill in missing metadata of package itself
 [ ] switch to UV
 [ ] Redo readme